A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Numerical results without mechanical relaxation

 \subsection{Sonic rarefaction test case}

 First, we consider a configuration which is inspired by the test case 3 in \cite{tokareva:2010} for the full Baer-Nunziato model.
 The configuration employed in \cite{tokareva:2010} considers indeed kinematic equilibrium and therefore it can be employed in the framework of a 6-equation single-velocity model.
 The solution for both phases consists of a right shock wave, a right travelling contact discontinuity and a left sonic rarefaction wave \cite{tokareva:2010}.
 First, we employ the coarse mesh.
-As expected, the HLLC scheme provides a sharper solution along the contact discontinuity and the rarefaction (Figure \ref{fig:sonic_rarefaction}).
-The approaches for non-conservative terms based on the \textit{BR-2023} \eqref{eq:BR_Orlando_non_cons_minus}-\eqref{eq:BR_Orlando_non_cons_plus}, the \textit{BR-2015} \eqref{eq:BR_Tumolo_non_cons_minus}-\eqref{eq:BR_Tumolo_non_cons_plus}, and \eqref{eq:Crouzet_non_cons} provide similar results.
-The HLLC scheme for the conservative part of the system and the volume fraction in combination with the discretization of the non-conservative terms of the energy equations shows more oscillations for the phasic pressures with respect to the corresponding HLLC-type wave-propagation scheme (Figure \ref{fig:sonic_rarefaction}).
+As expected, the HLLC scheme provides a sharper solution along the contact discontinuity and the rarefaction (Figure \ref{fig:sonic_rarefaction_coarse}).
+The approaches for non-conservative terms based on the \textit{BR-2023} \eqref{eq:BR_Orlando_non_cons}, the \textit{BR-2015} \eqref{eq:BR_Tumolo_non_cons}, and the \Crouzet\ \eqref{eq:Crouzet_non_cons} provide similar results.
+The HLLC scheme for the conservative part of the system and the volume fraction in combination with the discretization of the non-conservative terms of the energy equations shows more oscillations for the phasic pressures with respect to the corresponding HLLC-type wave-propagation scheme (Figure \ref{fig:sonic_rarefaction_coarse}).
+For the sake of completeness, since the same EOS for the two phases is employed, the analytical solution of the Euler equations with passive transport of the volume fraction is also included and the relative errors in $l^{1}$ norms have been computed (Table \ref{tab:relative_errors_sonic_coarse}), which quantitatively confirm the previous considerations.
+In particular, when comparing HLLC-type methods, the wave-propagation scheme exhibits for the phasic pressures errors that are roughly half those obtained using the HLLC scheme for the conservative part of the system and the volume fraction, combined with the discretization of the non-conservative terms in the energy equations (Table \ref{tab:relative_errors_sonic_coarse}).